canonicalcrab/echelon/doc/net.md

 # The Next Big Step

 Now that we can connect to a host, it's time to start speaking the protocol.
-I don't want to worry abour parsing just yet, I just want to send a request over http and read a response.
+I don't want to worry about parsing just yet, I just want to send a request over http and read a response.
 At that point I also want to give stunnel a quick test run so we get https for free, and can wait until later to deal with it correctly.